pdobsan/oama/README.md

 ## Acknowledgment

-The method of dealing with OAuth2 services was inspired by [mutt_oauth2.py](https://gitlab.com/muttmua/mutt/-/blob/master/contrib/mutt_oauth2.py) Python script written by Alexander Perlis.
+The method of dealing with OAuth2 services was inspired by the [mutt_oauth2.py](https://gitlab.com/muttmua/mutt/-/blob/master/contrib/mutt_oauth2.py) Python script written by Alexander Perlis.